celadonfish/brevifolia-hugo/README.md

 ### Google Analytics

-Tale supports Google Analytics integration using Hugo's provided `google_analytics_async` template.
+Brevifolia supports Google Analytics integration using Hugo's provided `google_analytics_async` template.

 To enable it, add the `googleAnalytics` tag to your `config.toml`.
 It will be added on all pages.